App Inventor Extensions

 Itoo integration

 Itoo is a powerful framework to execute blocks in the background.
-Version 8 of the alarmmanager extension uses the new itoox-wrapper library and provides the new OnReceive event handler (which looks like a procedure).
+Starting from version 8 the alarmmanager extension uses the itoox-wrapper library and provides the new OnReceive event handler (which looks like a procedure).
 By default the event handler is located in Screen1.
 But you can set the property ReferenceScreen (see documentation below) to use the event hanlder on a different screen.

 The background event handler will be called from Itoo from the background after an alarm occurred.
 You will have to create the procedure using the name OnReceive.
 Also that procedure must have 3 arguments, else it will not work.
 Note: This background event handler also will be called if the app is in the foreground.